AhmadMoussa/creativecodingcourse/course_content/08_gallery/01_example_submission_1/main.md

-This is an example of what a submission look like.
+This is an example of what a submission looks like.

 ### Lines and Circles